 Â

 No, unfortunately, there is no such thing as a global patent.
 Should you wish to pursue protection overseas you will need to do this usually through the Patent Cooperation Treaty or PCT.
-This allows you to file a single application and send it to multiple member countries without the need for individual applications.Â
+This allows you to file a single application with the filing date being recognised by multiple member countries without the need for individual applications at the time of filing.
+It is still necessary to file individual applications in each country that you want a patent in at the expiry of the PCT application.

-As overseas inventors can also register for Australian patents, keep in mind that another inventor could have registered a patent for the same idea in Australia before you did.
+As overseas inventors can also apply for Australian patents, keep in mind that another inventor could have registered a patent for the same idea in Australia before you did.
 This is why detailed patent searches have to be performed before you apply for a patent, whether in Australia or overseas. Â

 Â